 - Wear protective equipment provided by the employer

 Following these safety tips could help reduce potential injuries in the workplace and keep others safe as well.
-Our attorneys want North Carolina residents to be safe, but we understand that accidents happen.
+Our attorneys want Winston-Salem residents to be safe, but we understand that accidents happen.
 If tragedy strikes, we’ll be there to help you.

 Contact an Injury Attorney